zendesk/answer_bot_sdk_ios/README.md

 # Zendesk Answer Bot SDK for iOS

 Answer Bot SDK for mobile is a quick, convenient way to get customer support into your mobile apps.
-With just a few lines of code, you can provide your end users with an artificially intelligent bot, that can suggest articles based on end-users' queries.
+With just a few lines of code, you can provide your end users with answers to their questions instantly.
+Answer Bot uses machine learning to suggest Help Center articles based on the user's question.

-an easy way to get in touch from any mobile app.

 <!-- ## Demo Applications